gastruc/AnySat/README.md

 # Abstract

 We introduce AnySat, a novel architecture that exploits the spatial alignment between multiple Earth Observation (EO) modalities to learn expressive multimodal representations without labels.
-To demonstrate the advantages of combining modalities of different natures, we augment two existing datasets with new modalities.
-Through extensive experiments on three downstream tasks - forestry, land cover classification, and crop mapping - AnySat demonstrates its ability to learn rich representations in an unsupervised manner, leading to improved performance in both semi- and fully-supervised settings, even when only one modality is available for inference.
+Through extensive experiments on five downstream tasks - forestry, land cover classification, crop, flood, deforestation mapping - AnySat demonstrates its ability to learn rich representations in an unsupervised manner, leading to improved performance in both linear probing and fine-tuning settings, even when only one modality or single date sample is available for inference.

 <p align="center">
   <img src=".media/teaser.png" alt="AnySat Teaser" width="800">